-One reason I chose to go with this mod was because many of you peeps suggested it, so I’d like to say thank you all for that and two, the last benchy we printed had a few imperfections that I believe can be improved with better cooling.
-In particular the top of the front window and the ceiling of the wheel house were a little messy as you can see here.
+One reason I chose to go with this mod was that many of you peeps suggested it, so I’d like to say thank you all for that and two, the last benchy we printed had a few imperfections that I believe can be improved with better cooling.
+In particular, the top of the front window and the ceiling of the wheelhouse were a little messy as you can see here.
 This is due to the printer trying to bridge the gap and the filament not cooling fast enough to make it all the way across in one pass.
 So you are left with this drooping edge for several passes until it builds up enough cover the gap.

 Here’s why that happened, the stock cooling setup is composed of a 40mm open intake style fan that blows it’s air into a shroud toward the nozzle from one direction.
 As you can see only a fraction of the air actually will get in contact with the nozzle.